aam29dc/cxmatrix_cpp2/README.md

 	return 123;
 }
 ````
 `decltype` is like `auto` except that it doesn't evaluate the expression of the function.
-It just takes its return type without evaluation.
+It just takes its return type without evaluation. `decltype(auto) z = 123;` takes return type of rvalue.
 ````c++
 decltype(f()) num = 123;	// num has the type of the return type of f()
 ````